Dubrovnik Yacht Charters

 This isn’t your average cocktail bar.
 Located outside the city walls, on a terraced-cliff overlooking the Adriatic, you’ll find the hole-in-the-wall Buza Bar.
 A must-visit Dubrovnik hot-spot, Buza might be the most romantic bar in all of Croatia.

 Dubrovnik’s many eateries and restaurants showcase the finest in Dalmatia food and drink.
 Check out Ragusa 2, a chic Old Town restaurant that serves local, fresh-caught seafood with coastal Croatian flair.
 Wine connoisseurs can sample the region’s finest wines at several Dubrovnik wine bars like Enoteka Terra.
 Plus, many of the city’s restaurants are converted 13th and 14th-century buildings, providing timeless ambiance.

 Since 1969, visitors to Dubrovnik have flocked to the top of Srd Hill for panoramic views of Old Town and the nearby Elaphiti islands.
 In fact, on clear days, you can see nearly 40 miles out to sea.
 Looking for an adventure?
 Hike along the crest of Srd Hill to a secluded neighboring fort for incredible Adriatic views – the perfect spot for an afternoon picnic.

-Explore the sights, sounds and tastes Dubrovnik and South Dalmatia has to offer during a charter cruise vacation.
+Explore the sights, sounds, and tastes Dubrovnik and South Dalmatia has to offer during a charter cruise vacation.
 Let us help you plan your dream get-away.
-Worldwide Boat’s team of yacht brokers offers planning expertise for Croatian charters.
+Worldwide Boat’s team of yacht brokers offers planning expertise for Dubrovnik charters.
 Get in touch today.